 This type is exemplified by the "jtag" hardware core.
 It is a complete JTAG TAP with its own Instruction Register and decoding.
 It requires four external IO pins on the device in use, for the standard JTAG signals (TCK, TMS, TDI, TDO).
 This device requires no special logic to drive; the DEBUG command must simply be shifted into the IR; the advanced debug interface is connected as an ordinary Data Register.
-The value of the DEBUG command may be changed in the hardware at synthesis time.
+The value of the DEBUG command may be changed in the hardware at synthesis time; if the default is not used, then the value of the new DEBUG command should be supplied on the command line, or changed in the opencores_tap.h file before compilation.